Sayan836/Hotel-Booking-Analytics-with-RAG-Enabled-SQL-Querying-System/README.md

 Vector Database Retrieval: Uses ChromaDB for efficient information retrieval.

+Chat History feature added in the system for better conversational session.

 Seamless JSON Responses: Ensures AI-generated answers are structured for frontend integration.

-Data Visualization & Analytics: Generates key insights using Matplotlib & Seaborn.

 ## For undertanding better about the api end points and tested examples, check the Documentation.pdf in th repository